nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. Adding a module to the list.
    1. Requires module code, category, day and time.
-   2. Test case: `add m/CS2113 c/lec d/Thursday t/2pm-4pm`
+   2. Test case: `add m/CS2113 c/lec d/Thursday t/2:00 pm-4:00 pm`
       1. Expected: Module is added to the list and details are shown on the console.
    3. Test case: `add m/CS2113`
       1. Expected: No module is added to the list.
 Error details are shown on console.
    4. Other incorrect add commands to try: `add`, `add c/lec t/4pm-6pm`
       1. Or any commands that exclude one of the four requirements to add module.
-      2. Expected: Error messge similar to above.
+      2. Expected: Error message similar to above.